Paloma

 Project Summary

 PALOMA is an education program for parents and focuses on adolescent suicide prevention.
-For 2 months, parents receive a total of 5 education sessions (about 1 hour each) over the telephone with a Community Health Worker.
+For 2 months, parents receive 5 education sessions (about 1 hour each) over the telephone with a Community Health Worker.
 Participants are referred to the program by their child’s pediatrician.
 Session topics include:

 • Connection and Orientation